 How can I find out if I qualify for this procedure?

 Clinicians currently recommend cyst sclerotherapy in cases of very large (i.e. generally greater than 5 cm, or the size of an orange) kidney cysts which may cause pain or a “mass effect” such as bloating and abdominal distention.
-Research is still ongoing as to how cyst sclerotherapy might influence kidney function long-term.
+Ongoing research and small studies suggest as to how cyst sclerotherapy does not influence kidney function long-term.
 Talk to your nephrologist about options to address your symptoms.
 Check if your nephrologist can show you your imaging finding with you and how they relate to your pain and discomfort.
 Sometime a diagnostic aspiration of a cyst >5 cm in diameter may help to establish if the cyst (s) of interest are causing your pain.

 Where can I go to have this procedure?
 How can I find a clinician who can do this procedure?